Northcott Neuroscience Laboratory

 The Northcott Neuroscience Laboratory at the ANZAC Research Institute has an international reputation for mapping genes for Charcot-Marie-Tooth (CMT) disease, the most common and incurable group of disorders of the peripheral nervous system.
 Clinical characteristics of CMT include progressive distal limb weakness, muscle atrophy, loss of deep tendon reflexes, and sensory abnormalities.
 By discovering genes causing CMT we are defining proteins involved with the ‘dying back’ (axonal degeneration) of peripheral nerves.
 This pathogenic process is common to many neurodegenerative disorders including Parkinson’s disease, Alzheimer’s disease and motor neuron disease.

-The Northcott Neuroscience Laboratory is well resourced and currently holds NHMRC and USA Muscular Dystrophy Association funding.
+The Northcott Neuroscience Laboratory is well resourced and currently holds NHMRC.
 The student will join a dynamic team of postdoctoral fellows, research assistants and fellow students.
 This project demonstrates the importance of translational medicine and the power of integrating clinical practice with modern genomic technologies.
 The student will gain insight into how our gene discoveries impact on genomic medicine and lead to positive health outcomes for CMT disease.

 Co-supervisors: Alexander Drew, Gonzalo Perez-Siles, Megan Brewer